ignavinuales/Battery_RUL_Prediction/README.md

 # Battery RUL prediction using PyTorch
 #### Objectve:
 The  objective is twofold:
-1. Create new features based on voltage, current, and time.
+1. Extract and create new features from the source datasets based on voltage, current, and time.
-2. Predict a battery's remaining useful life (RUL) by developing a feedforward and a Long-Short-Time-Memory (LSTM) neural network using the new features.
+2. Predict a battery's remaining useful life (RUL) by developing a feedforward and a Long-Short-Time-Memory (LSTM) neural network using PyTorch.

 #### Source datasets:
 The public datasets can be found here: https://www.batteryarchive.org/list.html